 Headless CMS development

-A headless CMS is a particular implementation of headless development.
+A headless CMS is a particular implementation of headless architecture.
 It is a content management system that does not have a pre-built front-end or template system.
 Instead, it provides an API for developers to access and retrieve content, which can be displayed on any device or platform.
 In a headless CMS, the management system is built from scratch and is used primarily as a repository of content and a set of tools.
 It provides an administrative interface for content creators, their collaboration on content.
 If it is possible to leave comments, applications, create user profiles or set account settings, this data can also be stored in the system, moderated and edited by staff.

 Headless CMS development can apply both to a part or the whole architecture:

-- If you only want to apply headless development to a specific part of the site, you would need to identify the section of the site that requires dynamic content and build a separate front-end for that section.
+- If you only want to apply headless model to a specific part of the site, you would need to identify the section of the site that requires dynamic content and build a separate front-end for that section.
 This front-end would communicate with the back-end through APIs, allowing for real-time updates and a more interactive user experience.

 Benefits of headless development